Macroscopic Bell state between a millimeter-sized spin system and a superconducting qubit: Discussion

+Quantum magnonics emerges from the interplay between quantum information science and spintronics~\cite{Yuan-PR-22}.
+Also, the quantum regime of a large ferromagnetic object is in itself a cutting-edge research area in both condensed matter and quantum physics.
+In this work, we have harnessed a magnon-qubit resonant swapping technique in the time domain~\cite{Xu-PRL-2023} to prepare a quantum state of the hybrid system.
+This allows us to deterministically generate the macroscopic entangled Bell state between the millimeter-size ferromagnetic spin system and the superconducting qubit.

+However, characterization of the generated quantum states is more challenging compared with the state generation, because it needs more sophisticated quantum-control methods and also requires the system to own higher coherence.
+As shown in Fig.~\ref{fig3}(a), the sequence for joint quantum tomography is more complicated and takes a time much longer than the generation sequence.
+Here, we have improved the conventional joint-tomography technique because our scheme no longer requires the qubit to stay in the ground state and be disentangled from the other system.
+This advancement makes it feasible to efficiently characterize the generated Bell state in our system.

-In conclusion, we have deterministically generated the macroscopic entangled Bell state between the millimeter-sized ferromagnetic spin system and the superconducting qubit.
-The generated Bell state is fully characterized by a joint tomography scheme developed in our study.
-Our demonstration has not only extended the frontier of macroscopic entangled states to a millimeter-sized ferromagnetic spin system composed of $\sim 10^{19}$ atoms, but also provided opportunities for magnon-based quantum engineering applications such as the quantum transducer~\cite{Hisatomi-PRB-2016,Lachance-APE-2019} and quantum networks~\cite{Lachance-APE-2019,Kimble-Nature-2008,Li-PRXQuantum-2021} that involve different subsystems.
+Moreover, our work has not only extended the frontier of macroscopic entangled states to a millimeter-sized ferromagnetic spin system composed of $\sim 10^{19}$ atoms, but also provided opportunities for magnon-based quantum engineering applications such as the quantum transducer~\cite{Hisatomi-PRB-2016,Lachance-APE-2019} and quantum networks~\cite{Lachance-APE-2019,Kimble-Nature-2008,Li-PRXQuantum-2021} that involve different subsystems.
+It offers an intriguing avenue for further investigations in quantum magnonics.